Kevocado/Stable-Coin-Analysis/docs/slide_deck_guide.md

-# 🚀 Refined 6-Slide Presentation Guide
+# 🚀 Refined 8-Slide Presentation Guide

-This outline provides the exact text and content structure for your 6-slide presentation, incorporating all CFO feedback and focusing on the strategic narrative.
+This outline provides the exact text and content structure for your 8-slide presentation, incorporating all CFO feedback and ensuring full compliance with the "Mini Project #2" rubric (including Methodology and AI Usage).

 ---